dskinnion/Gov1347_Blog/posts/5_Blog_Post_Advertising.md

 ![Total GT Table](../figures/Ads_Total_Table.png)

+Both Gerber and Huber's methods give the same results.

 A more user-friendly version of the same data is shown by this Predicted Electoral College Map:

 ![EV MAP](../figures/Ads_EV_map.png)